diku-dk/staffeli/DESIGN.md

    known to Staffeli users) to not have changed.
 This is to combat Canvas page-loading time issues, and possible Canvas down-times.

 **Outcome 1:** Python 3, is deemed[1] a popular, modern, cross-platform language.
 Python 3 is the primary choice for every part of Staffeli.
-When relevant, cross-platform Python 3 code SHOULD be preferred over non-cross-platform code.
+Cross-platform Python 3 code SHOULD be preferred over non-cross-platform code.
 For instance, when handling file system paths.

 **Outcome 2:** [YAML](http://yaml.org/) is a human-readable data serialization